 Criteria for selection of Chief Examiners and committee members

 All applicants will be expected to demonstrate:

 - appropriate qualifications and experience as a teacher of HSC students or first year tertiary students in the subject.
-In general, a minimum of five years recent experience teaching is considered necessary.
-In the case of secondary teachers, preference will be given to applicants who have taught the HSC course in the last three years.
+In general, a minimum of three years recent experience teaching is considered necessary.
+In the case of secondary teachers, preference may be given to applicants who have taught the HSC course in the last three years.
 For all committee members, the maximum term is five consecutive years.
 The maximum term for Chief Examiners is six consecutive years

 - superior knowledge of the relevant HSC syllabus

 - the capacity to apply the NESA principles for the development of examinations and marking guidelines

 - the capacity to work in a team to deliver educational materials to specified deadlines.